 Whether you use a general purpose auction and selling site like eBay or something more specialized, like Shopify, posting your unwanted items or your inventory online and opening them up to the world is the best way to get a fair price.

 Keeping shipping costs low is a vital part of running a successful online selling enterprise.
-It does not matter if your online business is large or small - modern buyers expect low cost and even free shipping.
+It does not matter if your online company is large or small - modern buyers expect low cost and even free shipping.

 When you want to attract the most customers, offering free shipping is a smart move, but keep in mind that the shipping costs you incur will be coming directly out of your profits.